tonisives/tonisives/README.md

 ## About me

-Backend developer at [HolderScan](https://github.com/HolderScan).
-Previously worked at [High-Mobility](http://github.com/highmobility)
+Founder of [Trend Seeker](https://trend-seeker.app).
+Previously Lead Backend Engineer at [HolderScan](https://github.com/HolderScan) backend engineer at [High-Mobility](http://github.com/highmobility)

 Using Typescript and Rust on bare metal Kubernetes.